 “In the year 1530, Nuno de Guzman, who was president of New Spain, had in his possession an Indian, one of the natives of the Valley of Otixipar, who was called Tejo by the Spaniards.
 This Indian said he was the son of a trader who was dead, but that when he was a little boy, his father had gone into the backcountry with fine feathers to trade for ornaments and that when he came back, he brought a large amount of gold and silver, of which there is a good deal in that country.
 He went with him once or twice and saw some very large villages, which he compared to Mexico and its environs.
 He had seen seven very large towns which had their streets of silver workers.”

 The effect of a story of this nature upon the Spanish mind can be readily imagined.
-It aroused the curiosity, ambition, and greed of Guzman and exercised an influence on all the enterprises he directed along the Pacific Coast to the north.
-Gathering together a force of some 400 Spaniards and several thousand friendly Indians, he started in search of the “Seven Cities.”
-But before he had covered half the distance, he met with serious obstacles, his men became dissatisfied and insisted on turning back.
-At about the same time Guzman received information that his rival, Hernando Cortez, had come from Spain with new titles and powers, so he abandoned the enterprise.
+It aroused Guzman’s curiosity, ambition, and greed and influenced all the enterprises he directed along the Pacific Coast to the north.
+Gathering together a force of 400 Spaniards and several thousand friendly Indians, he started searching for the “Seven Cities.”
+But before he had covered half the distance, he met with serious obstacles; his men became dissatisfied and insisted on turning back.
+At about the same time, Guzman received information that his rival, Hernando Cortez, had come from Spain with new titles and powers, so he abandoned the enterprise.
 Before turning his face homeward, however, he founded the town of Culiacan, from which incursions were made into southern Sonora to capture and enslave the natives.

 Coronado showed a willingness to assist and encourage Mendoza to find the “Seven Cities,” and on March 7, 1539, what might be termed a reconnoitering party, left Culiacan under the leadership of Friar Marcos de Niza, with Estevanico as the guide.
 Father Marcos had been a member of Alvarado’s expedition to Peru in 1534.
 Upon reaching a place called Vapaca in central Sonora, Mexico, Marcos sent Estevanico toward the north “with instructions to proceed 50 or 60 leagues and see if he could find anything which might help them in their search.”